ASU-cubesat/openlst-dora-ground/open-lst/USERS_GUIDE.md

 1. cctool (TI CC Debugger support software for programming)
 2. SDCC (the compiler toolchain)
 3. The included python tools for programming, signing, and testing the application
+   * For python3 support for these scripts outside of the vagrant box, see the [README here](tools/README)
 4. USB passthrough support for the TI CC Debugger and evaluation board serial ports
 5. A shared folder with the host machine so you can use development tools on